minio/docs/source/minio-cli/minio-mc/mc-share.rst

    .. mc-cmd:: TARGET

-      The full path to the object for which :mc:`mc share` generates a URL.
+      The full path to the object for which :mc:`mc share download` generates a URL.

-      If any ``TARGET`` specifies a path to a bucket, :mc:`mc share` *must* include the :mc-cmd-option:`mc share recursive` argument.
+      If any ``TARGET`` specifies a path to a bucket, :mc:`mc share` *must* include the :mc-cmd-option:`mc share download recursive` argument.

    .. mc-cmd:: recursive, r
       :option:

-      Recursively generate URLs for all objects in a :mc-cmd:`mc share TARGET` bucket or bucket prefix.
+      Recursively generate URLs for all objects in a :mc-cmd:`mc share download TARGET` bucket or bucket prefix.

       Required if any ``TARGET`` specifies a path to a bucket or bucket prefix.